Project-Sustain/athena/src/README.md

      all the `validation_catalogue.supported_collections.values`, getting the `"name"` field, then using that to query MongoDB for the collection metadata.
      This collection metadata should include a `"name"` field, use _that_ to populate the Dataset field list.
    - Default value: None
-- `gis_join_key`:
-   - Description: Denotes the GISJOIN field key in the collection.
-Similar to above, you'll have to query the collection metadata, then get the `spatialKey` field from that.
-   - Default value: None
 - `feature_fields`:
    - Description: A list of the selected fields for the collection chosen.
 While the Features field list should have human-readable names from the collection metadata, this will be the actual field names selected from the `supported_collections.values[X].features` in the `validation-catalogue` object.